 Induction Cookware Reviews

-The Duxtop Whole-Clad Tri-Ply set makes our top pick not only because it’s induction compatible but also because it’s made from high quality materials with a mid-range price tag.
+The Duxtop Whole-Clad Tri-Ply set makes our top pick not only because it’s induction compatible, but it's also made from high quality materials with a mid-range price tag.

 When we mentioned high quality materials, we were referring to the 18/10 surgical stainless steel that is used to construct this set.
 The inner cooking surface is 18/10 and the outside is 18/0 which sandwiches an aluminum core in between them.